A Safe Computational Framework for Integer Programming applied to Chv\'atal's Conjecture

-In this section we present integer programming formulations for Chvátal's conjecture over fixed-size ground sets.
+In the following sections we develop integer programming formulations for Chvátal's conjecture over fixed-size ground sets.
 The formulations are based on decision variables that index members of the power set.
 Due to the exponential nature of power sets, the size of the formulations is bound to grow quickly with the size of the ground set.
-However, even for small ground sets little is known and the results in Section~\ref{experimentalResults} show that we can make significant progress beyond the current best bound of $|U(\mathcal{F})| = 4$.
+However, even for small ground sets little is known and the results in Section~\ref{experimentalResults} improve upon what is known today.